 Many of our members have been asking how much curcumin to take, how to take it in a bioavailable form, and where to get curcumin from a source they can trust.
 The challenge with taking full advantage of the curcumin in turmeric is low bioavailability.
 Personally, I love mixing fresh and dried turmeric into all sorts of foods – and I always try to include black pepper with it, because studies show that piperine (found in black pepper) helps to increase absorbability.
-But now Quantum Wellness Botanical Institute has developed a curcumin supplement that includes a potent delivery enhancer (made using organic lecithin and organic turmeric oil) which they say has been found to increase bioavailability by 500%.
-Their supplement is 100% vegetarian, organic, soy-free and non-GMO.
+But now PuraTHRIVE has developed a curcumin supplement that utilizes a cutting-edge micelle liposomal delivery mechanism that’s been found to increase bioavailability by up to 185 times.
+Their formula also contains ginger oil, vegan DHA fatty acids from algae, and beneficial phospholipids.
+The product is 100% vegan, organic, soy-free, and non-GMO.
+And if you get it from this link, they’ll contribute a portion of the proceeds to the work of the Food Revolution Network.
 Click here if you’d like to find out more.

 Related Articles On The Food Revolution Network Blog: